Xeks4237/NV-GOD/README.md

 </pre>

-- I am not a religious person
+- I am not a religious person actually
 - I use MS-Edge on Gentoo, btw